Men Who Have Sex with Men Test Kit

-When you have collected all samples you need to post them to our partner laboratory, which will analyse them.
+When you’ve collected all samples, you need to post them to our partner laboratory, which will analyse them.
 You will find a pre-addressed and prepaid envelope in your test kit, which allows you to post you samples without having to pay any additional postage.
 You will receive your test results via our confidential and secure patient record - we will notify you via email or phone when they are ready to view.
 The email will not contain any confidential information or reference to your test.

 *Note: This test might not detect genital herpes if you do not have active sores.
-If you are worried about this, it is best to use a swab test that is only designed to detect herpes.
+If you are worried about this, it is best to use a swab test that is specifically designed to detect herpes.

 Gonorrhea is a bacterial infection which can affect the throat, anus or the sexual organs and urinary tract (depending on how it was transmitted).
 Gonorrhea can cause complications such as infertility and needs to be treated with antibiotics.
 Gonorrhea can be symptomless.

 Syphilis is a sexually transmitted disease which can cause sores.
 If left untreated, it can lead to severe complications and may even be fatal.
-In the beginning stages, it can effectively be treated with an antibiotic.
+In the beginning stages, it can effectively be treated with antibiotics.
 In recent years, the diagnoses of syphilis have increased in numbers.
 The illness is particularly common in men who have sex with men.
 Like other STIs, syphilis increases your risk of catching HIV.

 Genital herpes is caused by the herpes simplex or cold sore virus.
 The symptoms are painful blisters on the genitals.

 Trichomonas are bacteria which can cause symptoms in men and women, causing a condition which is called trichomoniasis.
-Trichomoniasis is treated with a short course of antibiotics.
+Trichomoniasis is treated with a course of antibiotics.